 6. Become an Email Marketing Pro

 Learning from the pros tells us that email marketing is one of the most effective marketing channels for tourism.
 Besides that, it plays a major role in pushing potential leads down the customer journey funnel.
 According to Litmus, people start planning vacations mostly from one to three months in advance.
 This time is enough for you to assist your customers in many ways, with email content too.
-During that time, a customer becomes aware then considers your business, does their own research to eventually make a decision.
-So, this is your chance to educate on benefits, options, and offer exclusive discounts to fasten the decision process.
+During that time, a customer becomes aware then considers your business, and does their own research to eventually make a decision.
+So, this is your chance to educate on benefits and options, and offer exclusive discounts to fasten the decision process through tourism marketing.

 Even if you cannot customise an email for every customer, every step in the customer journey has specific content that you should promote through email marketing to achieve high conversions and deliver the expectations of your travelling subscribers.
 So, you can always group potential leads in clusters to send them relevant emails based on what they need at the given stage to effectively execute your tourism marketing strategy.

 Additionally, collecting a list of interested emails, known as lead generation, not only serves as a sales tool but also as a way to build a community for your brand.
-Travellers are naturally open to meeting new people and going through new experiences, so they’re more likely to engage with other travellers and interact with competitions, forums, and questionnaires, and events that your tourism business initiates.
+Travellers are naturally open to meeting new people and going through new experiences, so they’re more likely to engage with other travellers and interact with competitions, forums, questionnaires, and events that your tourism business initiates.
 MailChimp is the most popular email marketing platform, it’s easy to use and it offers a free plan which allows you to send emails to 2000 contacts.
-You can always upgrade to a more advanced plan based on the number of contacts on your mailing list.
+You can always upgrade to a more advanced plan based on the number of contacts on your tourism marketing mailing list.

 7. Blog Regularly